AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <h4>When sinA90 &#62; 0 </h4>
 In this case the angle formed is an acute wedge, and we need to distinguish the two cases where the vector BC lies in between BA and it's perpendicular aka sinA &#60; 0 and when it's not aka sinA &#62; 0, and in the latter case we need to invert the drawing order.

 If that explanation wasn't enough mental gymnastics, then feel welcome to sketch out a couple of angles and work them out by yourself.
+Important to keep in mind that if we were to select the other perpendicular, we then would have to flip some of the checks.

 <!--
 There's quite a lot going on here.
 We'll go through it step by step.
 The important thing to grasp here is that the sign of the cross product also tells us if the angle is oriented clockwise or counter clockwise, which we'll use to find the half angle that splits our angle in two.
 And remember, order is important!
 Keeping in mind that sinA90 is the angle formed by the perpendicular (to v1) and v2 (in that order), and sinA is the angle formed by v1 and v2 (in that order).